Compare & get lowest quotes

 Are your parents or grandparents here with you on Super Visa Insurance?

-If they are planning to leave Canada before one year, you can get a partial refund for the unused months of Insurance coverage.
+If they are planning to leave Canada before one year, you can get a partial refund for the unused months of Super Visa Insurance Coverage.

 Yes!
 You can get your money back if they are not staying here for the whole year.
-For more details, call us or Book Appointment today!
-Our Experienced Advisors will help you with your questions!
+For more details, call us or book an appointment today!
+Our experienced advisors will help you with your questions!

 Are you applying for a Super Visa for your Parents or Grandparents?

-Worried about the loss of premiums paid if the Visa got rejected?
+Worried about the loss of premiums paid if the visa gets rejected?

 This way, you will not lose any of your money!
-Call us to get more details about Super Visa Insurance.
-Our Experienced Advisors will answer all your questions.
-Book an Appointment today!
+Call us to get more details about the Super Visa Insurance Plans for Visitors.
+Our experienced advisors will answer all your questions.
+Book an appointment today!

 Learn more about the mistakes to avoid while buying Super Visa Insurance

-For 365 days, you can have Medical coverage in Canada.
+For 365 days, you can have medical coverage in Canada.
 You will have no expiry date exclusion.
-You can also return to the original country during your trip without having cancelling coverage.
+You can also return to the original country during your trip without cancelling coverage.
 There are deductible options per claim deductible, and there are rates for persons up to 89.

-When you get Super Visa Insurance, it covers hospitalization, dental care, emergency medical, prescription medication, and remains repatriation.
-Basic assessment is included in Er and Outpatient visits.
+A Super Visa insurance policy covers hospitalization, dental care, emergency medical, prescription medication, and repatriation.
+Basic assessment is included in ER and Outpatient visits.
 Ambulance services, follow-up treatment, surgeries, and nursing care are also covered.
-Also, you won’t have to worry about X-rays or other diagnostics and any follow-up treatment as those are covered under Super Visa Medical Insurance too.
-You will also be able to have companion accommodation, medical appliance rental or purchases, and other medical services with this type of Insurance.
+Also, you won’t have to worry about X-rays or other diagnostics and any follow-up treatment, as those are covered under Super Visa Medical Insurance, too.
+You will also be able to have companion accommodation, medical appliance rental or purchases, and other medical services with this type of insurance.

-If you have a condition such as Alzheimer’s, Stroke, Schizophrenia, or Parkinson’s, you can still get coverage with Super Visa Medical Insurance.
-You need to disclose those types of conditions, as well as Diabetes, issues with major organs, past surgeries, and blood pressure issues, anything that originates from a pre-existing condition.
-Make sure to understand what is included and not included in your policy, so you don’t get a claim declined.
+If you have a condition such as Alzheimer’s, Stroke, Schizophrenia, or Parkinson’s, you can still get Super Visa Medical Insurance coverage.
+You need to disclose those types of conditions, as well as diabetes, issues with major organs, past surgeries, and blood pressure issues, anything that originates from a pre-existing condition.
+Make sure to understand what is included and what is not included in your policy so you don’t get a claim declined.
 You will have to go through plans to find one that covers what you need.
-Or Consult with Canadian L.I.C.
-Inc. Advisors.
+Or Consult with Canadian LIC Inc. Advisors.

-When you apply for Super Visa Insurance, remember the coverage of the Super Visa should not be started until the Visa is issued with finalized travel dates.
-Your Insurance should start on the date you travel.
+When you apply for Super Visa Insurance, remember that Super Visa Insurance Coverage should not be started until the visa is issued with finalized travel dates.
+Your insurance should start on the date you travel.

 You won’t need a medical exam to get a Super Visa, but you will have to answer some medical questions honestly.

-You will need to have Medical Insurance for a Super Visa, Which is called Super Visa Insurance.
+You will need to have Medical Insurance for a Super Visa, which is called Super Visa Insurance.
 All applicants will need to show they have Emergency Medical Health insurance coverage from a Canadian Insurance Company.
-The coverage needs to meet the Minimum $100,000.00 CND required by the Government of Canada.
+The coverage needs to meet the minimum CAD 100,000.00 required by the Government of Canada.

-When you have dental emergency coverage, you get relief immediately from acute dental pain caused by a dental emergency, but not a blow to the face.
+You can get accidental and emergency dental coverage with Super Visa Medical Insurance.
+With accidental coverage, you get emergency treatment and service to any or whole teeth, capped and crowned included; when you have dental emergency coverage, you get relief immediately from acute dental pain caused by a dental emergency, but not a blow to the face.
 Any conditions that have already been treated are not covered.
-As with the Accidental coverage, you must get treatment within 90 days from the emergency before returning to your original country.
+As with accidental coverage, you must get treatment within 90 days of the emergency before returning to your original country.

 At Canadian LIC, we understand that accidents and unexpected events can happen anytime.
 That’s why we are committed to making the claims process as easy and stress-free as possible for our valued clients.
 When you need to make a claim, you can count on us to be there for you every step of the way.
 Learn more